HIF health insurance review

 - Services not covered by Medicare.
 These services are also not covered by HIF.

 - Level of cover.
-Services which are included within a particular package are only covered.
-For example, GoldSaver cover will not include podiatric services, gastric banding and obesity surgery.
+Only services which are included within a particular package are covered.

 - Waiting period.
 Different treatments have different waiting periods, during which time claims will not be accepted for these services.